 Who Enabled The Drunk Driver To Cause An Accident?

 Dram shop liability requires evidence that the liquor establishment or social host served alcohol to someone who was visibly intoxicated or under the legal drinking age.
-These lawsuits are tough to prove, but Rebecca Britton is a skilled and experienced lawyer who can present a well-documented and compelling case for compensation.
+These lawsuits are tough to prove, but we are skilled and experienced lawyers who can present a well-documented and compelling case for compensation.

-Our personal injury attorney has decades of experience helping our clients recover the full and fair amount of money damages they are entitled to — from every party responsible for the negligence.
+Our personal injury attorneys have decades of experience helping our clients recover the full and fair amount of money damages they are entitled to — from every party responsible for the negligence.

 We can help you recover money damages for:.